Ashad001/IR-Indexing/README.md

 ### Search Results Presentation

-- Documents are now ranked using the Vector Space Model based on TF-IDF scores.
+- Documents are ranked using the Vector Space Model based on TF-IDF scores.
 - If documents match the user's query, the app presents the corresponding document IDs along with their relevance scores.
 - In the absence of matching documents, the app attempts to correct the query using Levenshtein distance on a word-by-word basis.
 - The corrected query is presented to the user, and if the original and corrected queries are identical, the user is informed that no documents match the query.